divshot/docs/guides/getting-started.md

     echo "<h1>Hello World</h1>" > index.html
     divshot push

-The `release` command will publish to the `development` environment by default.
+The `push` command will publish to the `development` environment by default.
 After the release command completes, you should be able to visit your application at `http://development.your-app-name.divshot.io`.